-In the Japanese Pokémon Red and Green, if you evolve your starting Pokémon before you get the Pokédex (raising it from level 5 to 16 against Pokémon about levels 2 through 4 before you get to the second town and back), then you can never get the Pokédex.
+In the Japanese Pokémon Red and Green, if you evolve your starting Pokémon before you get to the second town and back (raising it from level 5 to 16 by Level Grinding against Pokémon about levels 2 through 4), then you can never get the Pokédex.
 This means you can't get Poké Balls, and that means you can't get past the second town, Viridian City.
-This was corrected in Pokémon Blue, as well as all international releases.
+This was corrected in Japanese Pokémon Blue, as well as all international releases.

 Note that if you try to trade your starter to another game to give it Cut to get around that man, the badge necessary is further up in your adventure.

-Gen I has the famous Glitch City, which - if the player follows a particular sequence of actions involving the Safari Zone - will put you in a "town" made of a random jumble of tiles pulled from the town you last visited.
-As Glitch Cities are not part of the game's map, they have no real exits (in some you can't even move off the tile you start in), thus only way out is to Fly to another city or Teleport/Dig yourself back to the last Pokémon Center you visited.
+Gen I has the famous Glitch City, which — if the player follows a particular sequence of actions involving the Safari Zone — will put you in a "town" made of a random jumble of tiles pulled from the town you last visited.
+As Glitch Cities are not part of the game's map, they have no real exits (in some you can't even move off the tile you start in), thus the only way out is to Fly to another city or Teleport/Dig yourself back to the last Pokémon Center you visited.
 If you save in one without a Pokémon who knows one of those moves, you are in trouble.

 Also in Gen I, the glitch Pokémon other than Missingno. and 'M. You usually have to go out of your way to encounter them, especially in Yellow.
 But the harder you have to look, the more damage they do.
 Missingno. and M rarely do anything worse than mess with your Hall of Fame; other glitched Pokémon and trainers can screw up your party, destroy your savegame, or even render the entire cartridge unusable.
 Demons in all their glitchy glory here.